Campaigns

 Fairplay is here to put an end to that, and you can help us right now.

-Tell your senators: pass the Kids Online Safety Act!
+Tell your Representative to support the Kids Online Safety Act!

 Putting anonymous messaging apps on notice

-A growing body of research shows that anonymous apps can worsen teen cyberbullying and its attendant risks.
-In 2020, Kristin’s son Carson died by suicide after being ruthlessly bullied on LMK and Yolo, two apps that allowed users to send anonymous messages over Snap.
-While those apps have gone out of business, NGL is still marketed heavily to teens.
+In our complaint, Fairplay and Bride pointed out that a growing body of research shows that anonymous apps consistently lead to cyberbullying and abusive content.
+In 2020, Bride’s son Carson died by suicide after being ruthlessly bullied on LMK and Yolo, two apps that allowed users to send anonymous messages.

 Advocate against manipulative ed tech